smherwig/phoenix-memserver/README.md

 THREADS 1
 ```

-Package sm-vericrypt to run in an enclave:
+Package smufserver to run in an enclave:

 ```
 cd ~/src/makemanifest